-Melanoma in dogs is a rather common form of cancer that usually occurs on the skin or in the mouth.
-Symptoms depend on the location of the cancer.
-Read on and find out more about the possible causes and risk factors, diagnosis and treatment of this cancer.
+Read this page to find out about melanoma in dogs - The possible causes and risk factors, diagnosis and treatment.
 In particular, there is now a new vaccine called the Canine Melanoma Vaccine DNA that can be used as one treatment option.

 Melanoma in dogs in a common form of skin cancer.
 These tumors can originate from various parts of the dog's body, but mostly the mouth, the skin, and the toes.

 Melanoma tumors in dogs often arise as solid fleshy lumps and are usually dark in color (pigmented), although once in a while unpigmented melanomas can arise.

 Not all melanoma tumors are cancerous.
 Melanoma tumors that occur on the skin are mostly (about 85%) benign.

 However, canine melanomas tend to be malignant when found in the mouth, on the toes and under the eyes.
 They can also spread to other organs quite fast.
 Common sites of metastasis include the lungs, liver, the lymph nodes, and adrenal glands.